sernv/Mail-LOG-EXploration/README.md

 [...]
 ```

-The script displays the output in the following colors:
+The script displays the output in the following font colors:

-* White highlight: Log entry that contains an subject email  and matches with the given email address and
+* White font color:  Log entry that contains an subject email  and matches with the given email address and
-* Yellow highlight: Subject email
+* Yellow font color: Subject email
-* Red highlight: Recipient email addresses
+* Red font color:    Recipient email addresses

 # Usage